-While the peak months for tornadoes are April to June, several destructive storm systems have already caused damage across parts of the southern U.S., including Alabama, Arkansas, Florida, Louisiana, Oklahoma and Texas.
+While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 This year is predicted to be an active tornado year, and several outbreaks occurred even before Meteorological Spring on March 1.
 This is attributed, in part, to a waning La Niña.
 “During the La Nina and especially when it is transitioning into a neutral phase, the potential for increased severe weather events and above-average tornado activity is in place.”

 (Photo: Tornado damage in St Bernard Parish, Louisiana on March 23, 2022.
 Source: NOLAReady via Twitter)